brenhinkeller/StaticTools.jl/README.md

 * Anything that could cause a `BoundsError` -- so `@inbounds` (or else `julia --check-bounds=no`) is mandatory.
 Consequently, `@inbounds` is _always on_ for `MallocArray`s and `StackArray`s; be sure to treat them accordingly when indexing!
 * Functions that don't want to inline (can cause sneaky allocations due to boxing) -- feel free to use `@inline` liberally to avoid.
 * Multithreading
+* Microsoft Windows (not supported by StaticCompiler yet), except via WSL

 This package can help you with avoiding some of the above, but you'll still need to be quite careful in how you write your code!
 I'd recommend starting small and adding features slowly.